Developing a Renewable Biofuel Option for the Home Heating Sector

 What about State Mandates?

 More and more states and municipalities are supporting clean, renewable, energy independence and are requiring that homes and businesses use Bioheat® fuel and/or Low Sulfur or Ultra Low Sulfur Heating Oil.
-As of July 2014, twelve states and two cities mandated the use of Bioheat® fuel and/or Low/Ultra-Low Sulfur Heating Oil.
+Currently, three states have passed mandates requiring the use of low-carbon liquid heating fuels such as biodiesel-blended Bioheat® Fuel.
+Additionally, all states in the Northeast require heating oil to be ultra-low sulfur heating oil.
 You can see a current list of mandates at State Mandates.

 New York and Massachusetts pay their residents back for choosing clean, renewable Bioheat® fuel with tax credits.

-In New York, through December 31, 2016, residents earn a tax credit of 1 cent per percent of biofuel used in heating oil, to a maximum of 20 cents per gallon, for every gallon purchased.
+In New York, residents earn a tax credit of 1 cent per percent of biofuel used in heating oil, to a maximum of 20 cents per gallon, for every gallon purchased.

-Bioheat® fuel information courtesy of BioheatOnline.com.
+Bioheat® fuel information courtesy of mybioheat.com.
 Learn more about Bioheat® fuel.